PanJi-0/scmrelax/README.md

 ## Usage

 The main function of this package is `scmrelax.fit`.
-It estimate weights using different relaxation methods including empirical likelihood relaxation, entropy relaxation and L2 relaxation.
+It estimates weights using different relaxation methods including empirical likelihood relaxation, entropy relaxation and L2 relaxation.
+It also provides weights estimated by standard synthetic control; see Abadie, Alberto, and Javier Gardeazabal.
+2003.
+"The Economic Costs of Conflict: A Case Study of the Basque Country ."
+American Economic Review 93 (1): 113–132.

 Here's a step-by-step example demonstrating the usage of the `scmrelax` package: